HappySeaFox/sail/README.md

 See [EXAMPLES](EXAMPLES.md) for more.

-### 3. `Deep diver`: I want to load this animated GIF from a file or memory and have control over selected codecs and output pixel formats
+### 3. `Deep diver`: I want to load this animated GIF from a file or memory and have control over selected codecs and meta data

 See [EXAMPLES](EXAMPLES.md) for more.